jmilet/jmilet.github.io/_posts/2014-08-28-00-elixir-droplets.markdown

 The last 15 days I've been reading
 [Elixir in Action](http://www.manning.com/juric/).
 This book is amazing.
 I hightly recommend it.
-The book briefly explores Elixir as a language with some Erlang pics.
+The book briefly explores Elixir as a language with some Erlang picks.
 But where it really excels is in its OTP's treatment and the patterns for building concurrents systems.
 It's not a beginers book, you need some Erlang and FP experience to take full adavantatge of the book.